odhondt/pyPatchMatch/README.md

 # pyPatchMatch

-a simple python wrapper for the patch match algorithm using the CImg library.
+A simple python wrapper for the patch match algorithm using the CImg library.

 Usage: